UniMath/agda-unimath/src/metric-spaces/isometric-equivalences-premetric-spaces.lagda.md

   (A B : Premetric-Space l1 l2)
   where

-  equiv-isometric-is-equiv-eq-Premetric-Space :
+  equiv-isometry-is-equiv-eq-Premetric-Space :
-    (A ＝ B) ≃ isometric-is-equiv-Premetric-Space A B equiv-isometric-is-equiv-eq-Premetric-Space =
+    (A ＝ B) ≃ isometry-is-equiv-Premetric-Space A B equiv-isometry-is-equiv-eq-Premetric-Space =
-    equiv-isometric-is-equiv-isometric-equiv-Premetric-Space A B ∘e
+    equiv-isometry-is-equiv-isometry-equiv-Premetric-Space A B ∘e
-    equiv-isometric-equiv-eq-Premetric-Space A B
+    equiv-isometry-equiv-eq-Premetric-Space A B
 ```

 ### Isometric equivalence of maps between premetric spaces is torsorial